section-engineering-education/engineering-education/articles/solving-linear-equations-using-matlab/index.md

 The output is `0.7941` and is known as `optimum solution in the least square sense`.
 It is the point at which the `norm(error)` is as small as possible.
 If we try other points, we get `norm(error)` to be higher than `0.7941`.

 ### Conclusion
 Solving simultaneous equations in Matlab depends on the type of problem that you are handling.
 As a user, you should know the type of equation or problem you are trying to solve.
-In addition, it will help you know the output you expect from Matlab.
+Besides, it will help you know the output you expect from Matlab.
 What you must know is that Matlab will provide a solution to all these problems.
 Also, knowing the type of equation helps you avoid errors in linear equations.